Mari Gerekmezyan: Life

 Gerekmezyan was an art and Armenian language teacher at the Getronagan Armenian High School and Esayan High Schools in Istanbul.
 She also taught at the Arti Gırtaran Primary school in Istanbul which is still open today.

 In 1946, Gerekmezyan caught Tuberculous meningitis.
-Due to the Second world war which had just ended, medicine was very expensive.
+Due to the Second World War which had just ended, medicine was very expensive.
 Bedri Rahmi sold many of his paintings but was not able to save Gerekmezyan.
 Gerekmezyan died in 1947 at the age of 35.
 She is buried in the Sisli Armenian Cemetery.

 Bedri Rahmi Eyüboğlu started drinking after her death.
 In 1949, when he was reading the Karadut poem at the Büyük Kulüp he broke into tears.
 His wife, Eren Eyüboğlu, left their home and started to live in France.
 His wife and children would later return to him but his wife never forgot this.

 Works

 Much of Gerekmezyan's works are missing.
-Her remaining works are found in the Resim ve Heykel Müzesi (Museum of Painting and Sculpture) in İstanbul and in the Private Collection of the Eyüboğlu Family which includes her famous bust of Bedri Rahmi.
+Her remaining works are found in the Resim ve Heykel Müzesi (Museum of Painting and Sculpture) in Istanbul and in the Private Collection of the Eyüboğlu Family which includes her famous bust of Bedri Rahmi.
 Some of Mari Gerekmezyan's most famous works include: